hasAnybodySeenHarry/lock4u/README.md

 - Have a question, bug report, or feature idea?
 Open an issue and start a discussion.
 - Want to improve the action?
 Fork the repository, make your changes, and submit a pull request.
-- Feedback, suggestions, and tips are all appreciated — every contribution helps make **Lock Manager** more reliable and useful for everyone.
+- Feedback, suggestions, and tips are all appreciated — every contribution helps make **Lock Queue** more reliable and useful for everyone.

 Let’s collaborate to make workflows safer, more predictable, and easier to manage!